-MANGEMENT PROVISIONS GRADE 5 AND ABOVE
+MANAGEMENT PROVISIONS GRADE 5 AND ABOVE

-- 1. The exempt Management classifications listed in the Compensation Schedule are positions, are on a fixed compensation for full time service and receive no overtime premium.
+- 1. The exempt Management classifications listed in the Compensation Schedule are positions, are on a fixed compensation for service and receive no overtime premium.
 Both exempt and non exempt salary adjustments are subject to merit review on the basis of recommendations of the employee's supervisor, Department Head, appointing officer or authority and the approval of the Town Manager.
 There are no automatic increases or cost of living adjustments.
 All regular Personnel Plan employees Grades 5-10 shall move through the ranges in accordance with the Salary Administration Guidelines. - 2.
 Prior to appointment, no job offer shall be made by the appointing authority until verification of prior employment has been established and advising the Board of the pending action. - 3.
-Salary Review Employees shall be reviewed by the appointing officer or authority for action annually on July 1.
-However, if employees have three months or less service as of July 1 their review shall be postponed until the next July 1.
-If employees have more than three but less than twelve months of service as of July 1 then they will receive a proportion of the merit based increase otherwise granted.
-Specifically, one/twelfth of the increase will be granted for each full month served to a maximum of twelve months.
-For example; if employees start on January 1 then they would have six months service as of July 1, resulting in one half of the increase otherwise granted.
+Performance Salary Review Eligible employees shall be reviewed by the appointing officer or authority for action annually and be awarded any merit increase effective July 1.
+Employees who are newly employed by the Town of Duxbury or transfer into a Personnel Plan position will be included in the performance evaluation process.
+However, any merit based increase awarded will be prorated according to the number of months served in the position during the review period.
+For example, if an employee has been in a Personnel Plan position for 4 months of a 12 month performance period, they will receive 4/12 of the total merit increase.